Choosing the Right Music for Your Video

 How to Choose the Right Music for Video

 Let’s start by spotting your video.
 This is the process of mapping out your timeline, determining the music in and out points, and indicating any sync points where you need the music to hit a visual cue.
 Generally, you would make spotting notes during this process where you list styles or emotions you want to portray musically as well as the time duration of each song or score needed.

 Step 2.
-Identify Your Goal and Role for the music
+Identify Your Goal and Role for the Music in your Video

 Do you want the role of the music to be Featured or Background?

 Background music will generally be instrumental and minimal because it’s for use over dialog.
 We don’t want to distract the viewer with vocals or lead instrument melodies, we want to keep the instrumentation minimal.
 Background music shouldn’t really be noticed, we want the attention of the viewer to be focused on the dialog.

 Featured music, on the other hand, is when the centre of attention should be focusing on the visuals and music as the main focus for the viewer when there is no dialog.
 Featured music is generally louder and more upfront in the mix.
 This is the time for the music and visuals to shine with lead vocals and upfront instrument melodies to create an emotional connection with the viewer.

 Step 3.
 Determine the Music Style and Emotion

 While the dialog is used to talk to the viewer, the right style or genre of music will “speak” to the viewer on a subconscious level.
 It will communicate what you want the viewer to feel emotionally, identify your brand, and help them relate and connect with your message to help gain trust.